Home » Caravans » The costs of owning a static caravan

 Intasure caravan insurance policies cover loss, theft or damage to the building and contents, plus public liability to protect your holiday home against compensation claims if someone gets injured.

 Premiums naturally vary depending on the caravan, its location and whether you rent it out or not.
-Why rely on guesstimates when you can get a static caravan insurance quote from Intasure?
+Why rely on guesstimates when you can get a static caravan insurance quote from Intasure right now?

 Any additional costs?